 What is Git for?

-- Track changes (commits) over time with information about when and what are the changes
+Track changes (commits) over time with information

-- Eventually go back in time
+Eventually go back in time

-- Resolve version conflict when simultaneous changes
+Resolve version conflict when simultaneous changes

-- Create derivates of a project (branches)
+Create derivates of a project (branches):

-- Publish the project (open science)
+Publish the project (open science)

 In short…